Pyxus/fray/docs/getting_started/mod_input/index.md

 var sequence_matcher := FraySequenceMatcher.new()

 func _ready() -> void:
-    # The following sequence describes the the input of the famous 'Hadouken' attack performed by Ryu from Street Fighters.
+    # The following sequence describes the the input of Ryu's famous 'Hadouken' attack.
     sequence_tree.add("hadouken", FraySequenceBranch.builder()
         .first("down").then("down_right").then("right").then("attack")
         .build()
     )

-    # This is an alternative input for the 'Hadoken' which can match even if the down_right is skipped.
+    # This is an alternative input for 'Hadouken' which can match even if the down_right is skipped.
-    # Since this input is easier to perform you could balance this out by setting a short delay like 150ms
+    # Since this input is easier to perform you could balance this out by setting a short delay, such as 150ms.
     sequence_tree.add("hadouken", FraySequenceBranch.builder()
         .first("down").then("right", 150).then("attack")
         .build()
     )

-    # This sequence describes the Sonic Boom attack performed by Guile from Street Fighters.
+    # This sequence describes Guile's 'Sonic Boom'.
     # This sequence is known as a "charge input" since it requires left to be held for 200ms before the rest of the sequence is performed.
     sequence_tree.add("sonic_boom", FraySequenceBranch.builder()
         .first("left", 200).then("right").then("attack")